 Were this list purely based on my favourites, Mark Eichhorn would rank even higher.
 His 1986 season remains one of the most extraordinary in my memory.

 Jim Clancy ranks high in terms of all-time WAR, but feels like more of an accumulator than a franchise icon.
 You wouldn’t need to work hard to convince me to drop him completely.

 On the other hand, Casey Janssen and Jason Frasor don’t rank as well as others in some statistical analysis.
-But Frasor’s achievement as the all-time games pitched leader is worth recognizing, and their their generally good performances (3.52 and 3.73 ERAs, respectively) sneak them into the bottom of my list.
+But Frasor’s achievement as the all-time games pitched leader is worth recognizing, and their generally good performances (3.52 and 3.73 ERAs, respectively) sneak them into the bottom of my list.